IslesOfTheEast/fakefetch/README.md

 * clone or download the script

-* when it is done type:
+* when it is done type this in a terminal:

        chmod +x fakefetch.py